schollz/howmanypeoplearearound/README.md

 requests.
 Possible uses of *howmanypeoplearearound* include: monitoring foot traffic in an area with Raspberry Pis, seeing if your roommates are home, calculate how many people are on the bus, etc.

-Currently tested on Linux only (Raspbian and Ubuntu), but please send a PR if for OS X if you are so kind!
+Tested on Linux (Raspbian and Ubuntu) and macOS.

 Getting started
 ===============